 In part one of a two-part crime story a badly burned body has turned up in remote woodland, and Gill (Amelia Bullmore) has the unenviable task of making an appeal to the public.
 A few days later another charred body is discovered.
 Syndicate 9 find themselves working alongside the formidable DCI Julie Dodson (Pippa Haywood).

 The team start to realize that their victims weren’t just murdered, but were tortured too.
 They make an arrest, but when their prime suspect’s brother is brutally murdered, it becomes clear that their investigation has just scratched the surface.

-Episode Two airs Thursday, May 16, 2013 at 10 p.m. - Rachel wakes up to find sexy, charismatic Sean in bed with her.
+Episode Two repeats Thursday, September 4, 2014 at 10 p.m. - Rachel wakes up to find sexy, charismatic Sean in bed with her.
 He’s delighted.
 She’s wondering whether that wasn’t the best idea.

 Janet wants to keep her split with Adrian secret, and with Dorothy’s help, manages to juggle the girls’ needs with the demands of her job.
 But at Rachel’s birthday celebrations, Taisie tells DS Andy Roper (Nicholas Gleaves) the news - he’s amazed and hurt that she hasn’t told him.

 Having arrested four people for the series of brutal murders, the team face a wall of silence.
 But the Major Incident Team’s calm interview techniques prevail, and the shocking truth emerges; in the sad, mindless, drug and alcohol infested world the murderers inhabit, the horrific crimes occurred as a result of a £5 debt over a dog.